mjeffries-pivotal/bosh-google-cpi-release/docs/concourse/README.md

   cd google-bosh-director
   ```

 8. Use `vim` or `nano` to create a BOSH Director deployment manifest named `manifest.yml.erb` with the content below.
-You may need to update it to specify a different network IP range depending on what's already running in your GCP account.
-The manifest.yml.erb will use the following unless you change it:
+You may need to update it to specify a different network IP range depending on what's already running in your GCP account.  **The network values must match the ones you specified in the main.tf template earlier.** The manifest.yml.erb will use the following unless you change it:
 * bosh vip subnet
   * range: 10.0.10.0/29
   * gateway: 10.0.10.1